DrDanielh/UiAbot/docs/src/perception.rst

 Then, using the built-in `robot_state_publisher <https://github.com/ros/robot_state_publisher/tree/humble>`_ with the URDF as an argument, the correct transforms are automatically updated and published to the ``/robot_description`` topic.
 Additionally, the static and dynamic TF's based on the URDF are broadcasted for later usage.

-The ``/robot_description`` topic can then be subscribed to in Rviz2, which then will visualize the robot and all its frames dynamically.
+The ``/robot_description`` topic can then be subscribed to in Rviz2 on the remote PC, which then will visualize the robot and all its frames dynamically.

 .. figure:: res/wheel_tf.gif
   :align: center